City Brewing Company

-City Brewing Company is a large brewery located in La Crosse, Wisconsin, USA.
-It also goes by the trade name of City Brewery.
+City Brewing Company (also known as City Brewery) is a large brewery located in La Crosse, Wisconsin, USA.
+It is the former flagship facility of the Heileman Brewery, and can brew up to 7 million barrels of beer a year.
+Its twin-stream brewhouse can manage 16 brews of 1,100 barrels per day at the same time.

 History

 In 1999 the old G. Heileman Brewing Company's former brewery buildings in La Crosse were bought by a group of investors who founded the City Brewing Company.

-This brought the brewing facility back in name only to 1858 when German immigrants John Gund and Gottlieb Heileman originally founded the City Brewery in La Crosse.
+This brought the brewing facility back in name only to 1858 when German immigrants John Gund and Gottlieb Heileman originally founded the G.Heileman Brewing Company in La Crosse.

-In September 2006, the company agreed to purchase the Latrobe Brewery in Latrobe, Pennsylvania.
+In September 2006, the company agreed to purchase the Latrobe Brewery in Latrobe, Pennsylvania, former makers of Rolling Rock.
 The new City Brewery Latrobe entered into an agreement with Boston Beer Company in April 2007, and began producing that company's Samuel Adams beer that spring.
-In March 2011, the company bought a brewery in Memphis, Tennessee, originally built by Schlitz in 1971, for $30 million.
-It is commonly known as the Blues City Brewery.
+In March 2011, the company bought a brewery in Memphis, Tennessee, originally built by Schlitz in 1971 and later owned by Coors for $30 million.

-National distribution is occurring in support of new brands DB Hobbs Lager and DB Hobbs Light, at 4.81% abv and 4.15% abv respectively, which some publications indicate may be relabeled versions of the LaCrosse Lager line.

 Purchase of Latrobe Brewery

 As Anheuser-Busch moved production of Rolling Rock to New Jersey in 2006, an owner was sought for the original Latrobe Brewing Company in Pennsylvania.
-City Brewery completed the purchase and in March 2007, the Latrobe brewery reopened its doors and produced Samuel Adams.
-The Boston Beer Company signed a deal with the plant's current owners in April 2007, to produce beer in the plant.
-The Boston Beer Company had pledged 3 to 7 million dollars to upgrade the plant.
-It is estimated that 200,000 to 250,000 barrels of beer would be produced in the plant during the remainder of 2007.
+City Brewery completed the purchase and in March 2007, the Latrobe brewery reopened its doors and to produce Samuel Adams for the Boston Beer Company.
+Boston Beer had pledged 3 to 7 million dollars to upgrade the plant.
+It was estimated that 200,000 to 250,000 barrels of beer would be produced in the plant during the remainder of 2007.

-In late October 2008, City Brewery-Latrobe laid off 70 workers forcing a temporary shutdown, and stopped brewing beer at the plant in November.
-Boston Beer Co. moved their operations to an old Schaefer brewery they purchased near Allentown, Pennsylvania.
-In May 2009, Iron City Brewing signed a deal with City Brewing Co to begin producing beer at the plant, with brewing started in June and bottling/kegging production resumed in July, 2009.
+In late October 2008 City Brewery-Latrobe laid off 70 workers, forcing a temporary shutdown, then stopped brewing beer at the plant in November.
+Boston Beer Co. moved their operations to an old Schaefer brewery it had purchased in the Lehigh Valley of Pennsylvania.
+In May 2009 Iron City Brewing signed a deal with City Brewing Co to begin producing beer at the plant in June, with bottling/kegging production resumed in July, 2009.

 In July 2009 some Southampton brands (Double White, IPA, Altbier, Pumpkin, Imperial Porter) were moved to Latrobe from Lion Brewing, of Wilkes-Barre, PA.

 In addition to Iron City Beer, City Brewing also produces Stoney's and Stoney's Light in Latrobe.

 In 2009, the Latrobe plant installed a can line and started canning in 12- and 16-ounce packages.
 A 24-ounce can line was added later.

+City Brewing has produced Real American Beer since 2024.